Teddymannen/mataffaren-case-updated/README.md

 We want to test multiple category endpoints and must therefore create a loop.
 In the the previous test the variables `mainCategories` and `allCategories` are created.
 We use one of those together with a variable `categoryCounter` to choose a category and sorting.
 The variable `categoryCounter` is incremented by 1 after getting the category and if there are more categories `postman.setNextRequest` is used.

-One type of sorting is used on each endpoint.
-The sorting type is rotating after each request using modulo (`%`) on `categoryCounter`.
+Every type of sorting is used on each endpoint `mainCategory` when using newman.

+You can also make it so that the sorting type is rotating after each request using modulo (`%`) on `categoryCounter`, which we do in our own test-runners.

 ### Tests
 * There is at least 1 product in the category